These kayak fishing tips for both kayak fishing newbies and old hands alike will help keep you safe and improve your catch rate.

 One of the most important tips is to understand how the tides will affect your fishing session.
 This is vital not just from the fish catching aspect, but from a safety angle too.
 You must know:~

 The starting point for all of this is a set of tide tables for your local area, together with the appropriate tidal atlas.

-It makes sense to plan your fishing your fishing trip such that your paddle home is downtide.
+And it clearly makes sense to plan your fishing your fishing trip such that your paddle home is downtide...